Akure Ondo State, Nigeria Travel Guide

 All non-ECOWAS (Economic Community of West African States) citizens need a visa to enter Nigeria.
 Common visa types include Tourist, Business, and Transit visas.
 Application on the internet via the Nigeria Immigration Service (NIS) portal precedes document submission at a Nigerian embassy or consulate.

 Upon arrival, immigration officials verify your visa and passport.
-Biometric data collection (fingerprints, facial scan) occurs.
+Biometric information collection (fingerprints, facial scan) occurs.
 Complete customs declaration forms.
 No special permits are generally necessary for tourists unless engaging in specific research, journalism, or extensive business.

-A Yellow Fever Vaccination Certificate is mandatory for all travelers aged 9 months and older (vaccination administered at least 10 days before arrival).
+A Yellow Fever Vaccination Certificate is required for all travelers aged 9 months and older (vaccination administered at least 10 days before arrival).
 Polio Vaccination Certificate is recommended for travelers from certain countries.
 Malaria prophylaxis is highly recommended due to a high risk of malaria transmission.

 Simplify your visa process.